SAP/styleguides/clean-abap/CleanABAP.md

 an Open Source collection of Code Inspector checks, also covers some of the described anti-patterns.

+[abaplint](https://github.com/abaplint/abaplint) is an open source reimplementation of the ABAP parser.
+It works without a SAP system and is meant to be used on code serialized using abapGit.
+It offers multiple integrations (GitHub Actions, Jenkins, text editors...), covers some of the antipatterns and can also be used to check formatting and code conventions.

 ### How to Relate to Other Guides

 > [Clean ABAP](#clean-abap) > [Content](#content) > [How to](#how-to) > [This section](#how-to-relate-to-other-guides)